MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/prompts/yaml-schema.md

 1. `name` - The name of the variable.
 2. `description` - The description of the variable.
 3. `default` - An optional default value for the variable.
 4. `is_required` - Whether the variable is considered required (rather than optional).
+Default is `true`.
-5. `json_schema` - The JSON Schema describing this variable.
+5. `json_schema` - An optional JSON Schema describing this variable.
 6. `allow_dangerously_set_content` - A boolean value indicating whether to handle the variable value as potential dangerous content.
+Default is `false`.
+See [Protecting against Prompt Injection Attacks](./prompt-injection-attacks.md) for more information.

 > [!TIP]
 > The default for `allow_dangerously_set_content` is false.